Search this site

-Art Deco – A-Z by area/title
+A-Z by area/title

-A series of walking tours and online talks via Zoom looking at how the statement buildings of the 1920s and 1930s altered London's streets during a significant building boom blew away the cobwebs and fussy designs of the Victorian and Edwardian eras with an aim to motivate the masses after a truly horrid WW1.
-Once the worst was over, businesses and architects were keen to prove that the future was bright.
+Walking tours and online talks via Zoom looking at how the statement buildings of the 1920s and 1930s made substantial changes to London's streets during a significant building boom that blew away the cobwebs from the fussy and time-consuming designs of the Victorian and Edwardian eras.
+Post-WW1, new building processes and clean geometric designs were implemented by architects who were keen to prove that the future was clean and bright.
 A motivational style evolved that we have come to recognise today using the collective term 'Art Deco'.
+But what is Art Deco?

 The clean lines and design devices of the ArtDeco/modernist era have continued to inspire architects ever since.
-But what is Art Deco?

 Alternative Art Deco Delights (online)